harithoppil/csm-audio-model/README.md

 The model has some capacity for non-English languages due to data contamination in the training data, but it likely won't do well.

-## Misuse and abuse ⚠️

-This project provides a high-quality speech generation model for research and educational purposes.
-While we encourage responsible and ethical use, we **explicitly prohibit** the following:

-- **Impersonation or Fraud**: Do not use this model to generate speech that mimics real individuals without their explicit consent.
-- **Misinformation or Deception**: Do not use this model to create deceptive or misleading content, such as fake news or fraudulent calls.
-- **Illegal or Harmful Activities**: Do not use this model for any illegal, harmful, or malicious purposes.

-By using this model, you agree to comply with all applicable laws and ethical guidelines.
-We are **not responsible** for any misuse, and we strongly condemn unethical applications of this technology.

----

-## Authors
-Johan Schalkwyk, Ankit Kumar, Dan Lyth, Sefik Emre Eskimez, Zack Hodari, Cinjon Resnick, Ramon Sanabria, Raven Jiang, and the Sesame team.